 Nylon Strings.

-The Nylon strings are soft, less dense with much less tension (50% of steel string guitars).
-Thus, if you have to restring old guitars, that are not capable to support the tension of steel strings, Nylon strings is the way to go.
+The Nylon strings are soft, less dense with much less tension (50% of steel-string guitars).
+Thus, if you have to restring old guitars, that are not capable to support the tension of steel strings, Nylon strings are the way to go.

 Nylon strings can be attached to the bridge in two ways